 He noticed straight away and backed up.
 “I…erm, guess it doesn’t really matter,” he said.
 “We can’t go and leave the kids, especially taking Forrest with us.”

 “Of course we can go,” Lola said cheerfully.
 She gathered up her cleaning supplies and plopped them into Flint’s hands.
 That way he knew for sure he’d be scrubbing the rocks twice as clean if he got a smudge on her hard work.
-“It just so happens that I have a gift certificate for fifty hours of free child care from Pewter City’s ‘All-Day Nanny Help Center.'”
+“The gym is closed this week for renovations anyway.
+And it just so happens that I have a gift certificate for fifty hours of free child care from Pewter City’s ‘All-Day Nanny Help Center.'”

 “Wow,” Flint mused.
 “That is a convenient thing for you to have in this exact situation.”

 “It is, isn’t it?”
 Lola giggled.
 “Come on, dear.
 Let’s go tell Forrest and start packing.”